DECODED: GEN ALPHA EDITION

 67

-now this one is by far the worst one yet the funniest.
-Why the funniest you may ask?
-Well because when you ask a kid what that even means you will get MULTIPLE responses like
+Now, this one is by far the worst one yet the funniest.
+Why the funniest, you may ask?
+Well, because when you ask a kid what that even means, you will get MULTIPLE responses like:

-1. its a song
+1. “It’s a song”

-3. i don’t know
+3. “I don’t know”

 Now we are just saying things for the sake of saying them?
-At least when I was a kid and we were all saying “1738” it was a song and had relevance and background to it !
+At least when I was a kid, and we were all saying “1738”, it was a song and had relevance and background to it!

-hoping we keep 67 in 2025
+Hoping we leave 67 in 2025

 BOP